What Is Attention Deficit Hyperactivity Disorder (ADHD)?

 Other Things You Can Do to Manage ADHD

-Here are some things you can do on your own to make life with ADHD more manageable:
+Your doctor can suggest medication or other treatment to help you focus better, but there are things you can do on your own to make life with ADHD more manageable:

 - Take medications as directed.
 If you are taking any medications for ADHD or any other condition, take them exactly as prescribed.
 Taking two doses at once to catch up on missed doses can be bad for you and others.
 If you notice side effects or other problems, talk to your doctor as soon as possible.

 - Breathe slowly.
-If you have a tendency to do things you later regret, such as interrupt others or get angry at others, manage the impulse by pausing.
+If you tend to do things you later regret, such as interrupt others or get angry at others, manage the impulse by pausing.
 Count to 10 while you breathe slowly instead of acting out.
 Usually the impulse will pass as quickly as it appeared.

 - Cut down on distractions.
-If you find yourself being distracted by loud music or the television, turn it off or use earplugs.
+When it’s time to buckle down and get something done, take away the distractions.
+If you find yourself being distracted by loud music or the television, turn it off or use earplugs or noise-canceling headphones to drown out sounds.
+Put your phone on silent.
 Move yourself to a quieter location, or ask others to help make things less distracting.
+If you can, work in a room with a door you can close.
+Set up your space in a way that helps you focus.

 - Ask for help.
 We all need help from time to time, and it's important to not be afraid to ask for it.
 If you have disruptive thoughts or behaviors, ask a counselor if they have any ideas you can try that could help you control them.